Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Datasets and Benchmarks

 \subsubsection{Structure}

-The structure of a protein-ligand complex refers to its conformation, or in other words, the spatial arrangement of its atoms.
+The structure of a protein-ligand complex refers to its conformation (or the spatial arrangement of its atoms).
 This is an important specification or feature of binding affinity data, as it opens up numerous possibilities for feature engineering and learning methods.
 For instance, with given structures, we can parameterize the energy terms and atom-pair distances and use them for conventional scoring or learning with methods such as random forests \citep{ballester2010}, support vector machines \citep{kinnings2011}, and neural networks \citep{durrant2010, durrant2011}.
-On the other hand, measuring structures is rather expensive (more than \$1,000 USD for solving a structure by crystal diffraction) compared to sequence identity, along with the additional costs of data storage and manipulation.
-Still, the advantages of having a well-measured structure significantly outweigh the disadvantages, and we are observing a rising trend of more protein-ligand complexes with structures being added to PDB (Protein Data Bank) and other databases.
+However, measuring structures is rather expensive (more than \$1,000 USD for solving a structure by crystal x-ray diffraction) compared to sequence identity, along with the additional costs of data storage and manipulation.
+Still, the advantages of having a well-measured structure significantly outweigh the disadvantages, and we are observing a rising trend of more protein-ligand complexes with structures being added to the Protein Data Bank (PDB) and other databases.